 - Sash (Linen Belt or Girdle)

 "In this way Aaron is to enter into the sanctuary– with a young bull for a sin offering and a ram for a burnt offering.
 He must put on a holy linen tunic, linen leggings are to cover his body, and he is to wrap himself with a linen sash and wrap his head with a linen turban.
 They are holy garments, so he must bathe his body in water and put them on.
 (Leviticus 16:3,4 NET)

 The White Garments revealed Jesus as the Son of Man, the Last Adam, who stepped down from Heaven to become a servant and shed His blood for the original sin of the First Adam and everyone’s subsequent sins.

-The High Priest had two tunics which he wore on the Day of Atonement.
-One-he wore in the morning, and the other in the evening.
-After the Day of Atonement’s conclusion, he will never again wear the white garments in which he officiated on this day.
+The High Priest wore two white tunics on the Day of Atonement.
+One he wore in the morning and the other in the evening.
+After the Day of Atonement’s conclusion, he will never again wear the white garments he officiated on this day.
 They are hidden in the place where he removes them.

 "Aaron must then enter the Meeting Tent and take off the linen garments which he had put on when he entered the sanctuary, and leave them there.
 (Leviticus 16:23 NET)

 Similar to the Priest’s Turban made of white linen and wrapped around the head.